 The doors open at 8.45am (Children and parents line up at their designated door e.g. Years 1 to 4-Front door and Nursery/Reception and siblings at the Class 1 door.)
 Children should stand with their parent until the doors open.
-Please do not allow children to play on the equipment in the EYFS yard.
+Please do not allow children to play on the equipment in the EYFS yard, trample on the front garden or stand on the front fence.